joshcawthorne/Garry-Monk-Bot-Version-2/README.md

 # Why Version 2?

-In relation with the development of monkorbot.com, I discovered that the code powering Version 1, was good enough to pass on Twitter as 'a funny bot', but wasn't yet good enough to make the game of choosing between the real Garry Monk's tweets, and those of the bots a challenge.
+In relation with the development of monkorbot.com, I discovered that the code powering Version 1, was good enough to pass on Twitter as 'a funny bot', but wasn't yet good enough to make the game of choosing between the real Garry Monk's tweets, and those of the bots, a challenge.
 Therefore, I set-out to re-work the bot from the ground up.
 One function of version 2's bot is already longer and more complex than the entireity of Version 1.

 An example of the power of Version 2 when compared to Version 1: